Visual Studies Minor

 The minor will include six courses:

-- The Introduction to Visual Studies gateway course, offered each fall (VIST H142)
+- The Introduction to Visual Studies (VIST H142), the gateway course offered each fall

-- Four elective courses selected from three categories (please find a current list of approved courses on the Visual Studies website):
+- Four elective courses that meet the following three learning goals (please find here a list of current courses approved for the minor):

 - Visual Literacy

-Courses that encourage students to describe, analyze, and negotiate the visual and the impact of digital and/or material technologies on art, culture, science, commerce, policy, society, and the environment - Labs/Studio Courses
+Courses that teach students how to describe and analyze the visual and the impact of digital and/or analogue technologies on art, culture, science, commerce, policy, society, and the environment. - Critical Making

-Courses that create curricular opportunities for students to make images, objects, films and digital artifacts and develop a critical awareness of the relationship between process, product, and reception - The Ethics of the Visual
+Labs/Studio Courses that create curricular opportunities for students to make media of all kinds, from images and films to objects and performances, and to develop a critical awareness of the relationship between process, product, and reception. - Ethics of the Visual

-Courses that invite students to examine the relationship between the visual and social structures of power, analyzing the role of images in making consumers and attending to the role that images play in constructing “others” through such categories as race, gender, or disability
+Courses that invite students to examine the relationship between the visual and structures of power, analyzing the role of images in making and swaying consumers and attending to the role that images play in constructing “others” through such categories as race, gender, or disability.

 - Visual Literacy

-- A Capstone Seminar where students will work in small groups to research and propose a project that engages the larger campus community (VIST H399).
+- A Senior Capstone Seminar (VIST H399) where students will work in small groups to research and propose projects that engage the larger campus community.

 Research & Outreach